Gas Furnace Replacement

 As you narrow down the choices for your new heating system, it’ll be important to budget for all of the associated gas furnace replacement costs.
 Labor, materials, permits, inspections and any additional equipment like indoor air quality accessories can really add up.

-• Indoor air quality accessories such as a whole-home humidifier, air purifier and ultra-violet germicidal lights are often installed with a new furnace.
+- Indoor air quality accessories such as a whole-home humidifier, air purifier and UV lamps are often installed with a new furnace.
 These types of accessories can be added later, but it is usually more cost-effective to include them during the furnace installation.

 While price is important, there are other factors to consider when shopping for a gas furnace replacement.
 You’ll get your best value when you choose a model that provides benefits beyond basic heating.
 Here are some factors to think about as you balance initial budgeting concerns with long-term value and satisfaction:

-• Correct furnace size -- Your HVAC technician should be able to assess your home and calculate the heating capacity you’ll need to keep comfortable.
+- Correct furnace size -- Your HVAC technician should be able to assess your home and calculate the heating capacity you’ll need to keep comfortable.
 This determines the correct furnace size.
 Don’t just assume your old system was sized correctly – that might be why you are shopping for a new one!
+Learn more about calculating furnace size.

-• Energy efficiency – A highly efficient furnace might cost more up front but can save money on heating bills for the life of the unit.
-Consider an ENERGY STAR® certified model that might qualify for local utility company rebates or U.S. tax credits.
+- Energy efficiency – A highly efficient furnace might cost more up front but can save money on heating bills for the life of the unit.
+Consider an ENERGY STAR® certified model that might qualify for local utility company rebates or federal tax credits.

 If this is the first time you have had to purchase a furnace, it might be a good idea to learn a little more about how gas furnaces work and what they can do to improve your comfort.
 The more you know, the easier your decision will be!